Spokane officers shoot and kill man after gunfire exchange and 5-hour standoff

 Likewise, Woodward said Wednesday the legislation "has stepped us backwards" by taking away law enforcement's ability to hold criminals accountable.

 But Spokane City Council President Breean Beggs said he's unaware of any police reform law that could have contributed to the incident.
-He added that police leaders haven't told him that they are missing any tools they don't have or can't use as a result of the reform.
+He added that police leaders haven't told him that they are missing any tools as a result of the reform.
 While Meidl has criticized state law reforms to police vehicle pursuits, Beggs said the Spokane Police Department continues to operate legally under the pursuit rules it used prior to the changes in state law.

-Beggs also stressed that police chiefs and organizations were heavily involved in the negotiations over police reform and some backed the changes.
-After concerns were raised after the laws were in effect, the Legislature made numerous changes to address police concerns earlier this year.
+Beggs also stressed that police chiefs and organizations were heavily involved in the negotiations over police reform, and some backed the changes.
+After police concerns were raised once the laws were in effect, the Legislature made numerous changes earlier this year.

 Reporter Greg Mason contributed to this report.